json-api/json-api/_format/1.1/index.md

 ##### <a href="#crud-updating-responses-200" id="crud-updating-responses-200" class="headerlink"></a> 200 OK

-If a server accepts an update but also changes the targeted resource(s) in ways other than those specified by the request (for example, updating the `updatedAt` attribute or a computed `sha`), it **MUST** return a `200 OK` response and a document that contains the updated resource(s) as primary data.
+If a server accepts an update but also changes the targeted resource in ways other than those specified by the request (for example, updating the `updatedAt` attribute or a computed `sha`), it **MUST** return a `200 OK` response and a document that contains the updated resource as primary data.

-A server **MAY** return a `200 OK` response with a document that contains no primary data if an update is successful and the server does not change the targeted resource(s) in ways other than those specified by the request.
+A server **MAY** return a `200 OK` response with a document that contains no primary data if an update is successful and the server does not change the targeted resource in ways other than those specified by the request.
 Other top-level members, such as [meta], could be included in the response document.

 ##### <a href="#crud-updating-responses-202" id="crud-updating-responses-202" class="headerlink"></a> 202 Accepted